 - Find the menu item and change it’s Print Class Override.

-Pro Tip: Chose a Method and stick to it.
+Pro Tip: Choose a Method and stick to it.
 Either use Multiple Menu Item Classes, or use Print Class Overrides, but not both in order to keep the database clean.

 Now It's Your Turn